microsoft/AcademicContent/Workshop/19. Blockchain on Azure (Draft)/Blockchain on Azure HOL.md

 	};
 	```

-1. Create a new contract in the subfolder named "contracts" by creating a text file named **myCoin.sol** in that folder, pasting in the following code, and then saving the file:
+1. Create a new contract in the subdirectory named "contracts" (which was created when you ran ```truffle init```) by creating a text file named **myCoin.sol** in that directory, pasting in the following code, and then saving the file:

 	```
 	pragma solidity ^0.4.4;